 • The Court is working on expanding the use of Teams from criminal pre-trial and family and small claims case and settlement conferences to bail and sentencing hearings, and other trials or hearings (or portions of them), when appropriate for the parties and the issues.

-• When conducting conferences in family, criminal and small claims matters, judges are canvassing whether trials can be held remotely using Teams, or using a combination of remote, written, and in-person proceedings.
+• When conducting conferences in family, criminal and small claims matters, judges are canvassing whether trials can be held remotely using Teams, or using a combination of virtual, written, and in-person proceedings.

 • Find details on matters being dealt with remotely in: